the-united-nations-2025/reddit-world-mirror/RedditWorldMirror.md

 * In contrast, *`conspiracy`* and *`shitliberalssay`*, which are not directly related to the event by name, rank highly in terms of increased negative activity within both short and long time windows.

-> Overall, this pattern indicates that higher increase in negative activity for these subreddits are primarily observed within the shortest time window surrounding the event.
+> Overall, this pattern indicates that higher increases in negative activity for these subreddits are primarily observed within the shortest time window surrounding the event.

 #### Ebola outbreak